 link to the North American programme

-In parallel to the oral contributions we're also running a Twitter poster session throughout the week, using #KratosUMposter.
-Although a very different format for poster presentation, a Twitter poster will allow you to share results generated with Kratos XPS instruments to the whole Kratos User community.
-It is a great format to engage, learn and collaborate with other Kratos Users and Applications colleagues.
+In parallel to the oral contributions we ran a Twitter poster session throughout the week, using #KratosUMposter.
+Although a very different format for poster presentations, the Twitter posters will allowed Kratos and our Users to share results generated with Kratos XPS instruments to the whole Kratos User community.
+In a first for our poster sessions, we were able to offer a prize for 'best poster' which was a 12 month subscrpition to eSpectra, provided by the American Institute of Physics Publishing Group.